microprediction/timemachines/README.md

   - **Simpler deployment**.
 There is no state, other that that explicitly returned to the caller.
 For skaters relying only on the timemachines and river packages (the fast ones), the state is a pure Python dictionary trivially converted to JSON and back (for instance in a web application).
 See the [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) for a little more discussion.

 **NO CLASSES**.  **NO DATAFRAMES**. **NO CEREMONY**.
-Just a bunch of online (sequential) forecasting functions.
+...just a bunch of online (sequential) forecasting functions.

+# The Skater signature

 To emphasize, in this package a time series "model" is a plain old function taking scalars and lists as arguments.
-Those functions have a "skater" signature, facilitating "[skating](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py)".
-   One might say that skater functions *suggest* state machines for sequential assimilation of observations (as a data point arrives,
+It is called timemachines because the skater functions *suggest* state machines for sequential assimilation of observations (as a data point arrives,
     forecasts for 1,2,...,k steps ahead, with corresponding standard deviations are emitted).
-However here the *caller* is expected to maintain state from one invocation (data point) to the next.
+However unlike state machines that save state themselves, here the *caller* is expected to maintain state from one invocation (data point) to the next.
 See the [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) if this seems odd.

-# The Skater signature
 So, here's a tiny bit more detail about the signature adopted by *all* skaters in this package.

       x, w, s = f(   y:Union[float,[float]],             # Contemporaneously observerd data,